Workflomics/tools-and-domains/README.md

 ## Testing

-To test the CWL annotations, run `test_cwl_annotations.cwl` in the repository root.
+To test the CWL annotations, run `test_cwl_annotations.sh` in the repository root.
 This script runs the test scripts in the 'test' directory of each tool, testing whether the CWL annotations pass as stand-alone workflow steps.
 This requires `cwltool` and `docker` to be installed.